EQWorks/dev-hub/README.md

 ## Production

-We are not quite there yet, however we will be deploying this to [GitHub pages](https://pages.github.com/), as the result of this project will be a Static-Site Generated (SSG) website.
+The website is deployed to [GitHub pages](https://pages.github.com/) by pushing to the `main` branch, as a Static-Site Generated (SSG) website.

 ---